-In signing Dane Vilas, Lancashire acquired an immensely versatile cricketer, something which he proved in his maiden campaign at Emirates Old Trafford in 2017.
+In signing Dane Vilas back in 2017, Lancashire acquired an immensely versatile cricketer which he has proven time and again over the course of his stay so far at Emirates Old Trafford.

 South African Vilas, who plied his trade with Ashwell Prince’s Cape Cobras franchise before moving to the Dolphins for 2017/18, has enjoyed success with bat and gloves in both red and white ball cricket.
 He is also an exceptional slip catcher and ground fielder.

 He has added significant experience to the Red Rose squad having played six Test Matches for his country in 2015 and 2016.